 What are the benefits of an offset mortgage?

-Offset mortgages can help you to save money on your mortgage by enabling you to either shorten the term so that you become mortgage-free sooner than you would normally be, or by reducing the amount needed for your monthly repayments.
+An offset mortgage can help you to save money on your mortgage by enabling you to either shorten the term so that you become mortgage-free sooner than you would normally be, or by reducing the amount needed for your monthly repayments.
 We take a look at how they could save you thousands of pounds.

 How does an offset mortgage work?

-When you take out an offset mortgage, the lender enables you to link your savings account (and in some cases your current account) to your mortgage.
+When you take out an offset mortgage the lender enables you to link your savings account (and in some cases your current account) to your mortgage.
 Your savings are ‘offset’ against the value of your mortgage, so you will only pay interest on your mortgage balance minus your savings balance.

 Your savings are not actually used to repay any of your mortgage, they are just linked to it to save you interest.